Quicken Windows Help

 Can I turn Retail Purchase Categorization off after setting it up?

 Yes.
 Go to Edit > Preferences and turn the feature off.
-Amazon transactions will no longer be split and categorized automatically.
-You can turn it back on at any time.
+Quicken no longer splits and categorizes Amazon transactions automatically.
+You can turn the feature back on at any time.

 What happens to my settings if I reset my Quicken data file?